MLDERES/ISYS58603/assignments/Group Assignment 3 - Creating the API.md

 Whichever approach you choose, you should be consistent so that the user experience is consistent.

+### Testing the API
+While not required for this assignment, it is strongly recommended that you use a tool like [Postman](https://www.postman.com/) to test your API.
+This will allow you to test the API without having to write a client for it.
+You can also use the browser to test the API, but it is not as flexible as Postman.

 ## Instructions
 Rather than give an explicit list of instructions here.
 A general outline of activities is listed which you may execute in whatever order makes sense.